ndumisombete/ayoconversion/README.md

 1. clone the project from github
 2. Open the project on your Intellij or any other IDE you maybe using
+3. go to application.properties to config your database
-3. run mvn clean install package
+4. run mvn clean install package
-4. Then run the micro service
+5. Then run the micro service

 When the application running